Church of Azazel > Structure > History

 In March 2009, Diane met "Noelle from Hell" at the NYC Satanists/LHP Meetup, and was also contacted via Meetup by another woman with a strong desire to help build a local Satanist group.
 Noelle was deeply drawn to the Church of Azazel paradigm.
 Together, she and Diane prepared to launch the local New York City proto-ongregation of the Church of Azazel.

 12. The first open meeting of the revived Church of Azazel proto-congregration was held in May 2009.
-At that time, we began our current schedule of holding Church of Azazel open meetings five times per year, while the more general Satanism/LHP group meets more often, almost once per month.
+At that time, we began a schedule of holding open meetings of the Church of Azazel proto-congregation itself five times per year, while the more general Satanism/LHP group met more often, almost once per month.

 Unfortunately, Noelle soon had to move to New Orleans.